Beyond-Better/bb/INSTALL.md

 Git can be easily installed using package managers like Homebrew on macOS, Chocolatey on Windows, or apt on Linux.
 While Git is optional, it's highly recommended for optimal use of BB.

-Note: BB automatically handles TLS certificate generation and management.
-During initialization or when enabling TLS, BB will:
-1. Create a local Certificate Authority (CA)
-2. Create a server certificate signed by that CA
-3. Add the CA to your system's trust store (requires your computer's login password)

-See the [Certificate Management Guide](docs/user/security/certificates.md) for more details.

-For technical users: BB provides several options for TLS configuration:
-- Automatic certificate management (default)
-- Custom certificates via file paths or inline PEM content
-- TLS can be managed using the `bb secure` command

-See the [Certificate Management Guide](docs/user/security/certificates.md) for advanced configuration options.

 ## Installation Methods

 ### Recommended: GUI Installers